 Visibility Is Key to Finding and Fixing Performance Problems

-Whether your infrastructure resides on-premises, is a hybrid cloud, or is cloud-native, you need comprehensive visibility into your complete infrastructure and application stack.
-That’s the universe in which application performance management (APM) solutions shine.
+Whether your infrastructure resides on-premises, in a hybrid cloud, or is cloud-native, you need comprehensive visibility into your complete infrastructure and application stack.
+That’s the universe in which application performance management (APM)

-APM offers complete visibility into the performance and response time of critical applications, behaviors, and transactions.
-The software monitors and manages the performance and availability of applications across your distributed computing environment, so you can keep everything running smoothly.
+APM offers complete visibility into the performance and response time of critical applications, behaviors, and transactions, coupled with visibility into the full-stack infrastructure performance metrics.
+The software monitors and manages the performance and availability of applications and all their associated infrastructure across your distributed computing environment, so you can keep everything running smoothly.

 FAQs About APM—Separating Facts From Fiction